 This gallery brings to life the origins, organisation and traditions of Britain’s army.
-It introduces the Army's evolving role on the home, European and world stage, and explores the values that have motivated its soldiers during more than 350 years of unbroken service.
+It introduces its evolving role on the home, European and world stage, and explores the values that have motivated its soldiers during more than 350 years of unbroken service.

 This gallery reveals what it's really like to serve as a soldier.
 From joining up as a new recruit to coming home, it examines a wide range of soldiers' experiences through their own words and often surprisingly personal possessions.